-At Water Heaters Only, Inc we install water heaters to the current Texas Plumbing Code and the City of Dallas’ regulations.
-We install our water heater units to the best of our ability to codes enforced by the municipality of Dallas.
-Municipalities and Counties can enforce some, all of part of the Texas Plumbing Code.
+At Water Heaters Only, Inc we install water heaters to the current Texas Plumbing Code as well as the local city regulations. including the municipality of Dallas and surrounding cities.
+Municipalities and Counties can enforce some, all, or part of the Texas Plumbing Code as they see fit for their territory.
 In our experience, we find enforcement of the code requirements in the Texas Plumbing Code varies from city to city as well as between inspectors.

 As licensed contractors, we perform a site inspection upon arrival to inform our customers of what areas the water heater is not compliant with the current code.
 We must inform our customers of the requirements of the state of Texas and make clear the items enforced in your area.
 This allows our customer to make informed decisions about their residence.
 Below is a list of requirements regularly enforced in the Dallas Area.